TROLL: Trust Regions improve Reinforcement Learning for Large Language Models: Analysis and Ablations

-\textbf{KL Bounds and Sparsity Thresholds.} We explore different values for the \gls{kl} bound $\epsilon$ and the maximum number of kept tokens $K$ in the sparsification process for Qwen3-$8$B trained with \gls{grpo} on the \texttt{DAPO} dataset.
+\textbf{KL Bounds and Sparsity Threshold Experiments.} We explore different values for the \gls{kl} bound $\epsilon$ and the maximum number of kept tokens $K$ in the sparsification process for Qwen3-$8$B trained with \gls{grpo} on the \texttt{DAPO} dataset.
 The left of \autoref{fig:ablations_analysis} finds that a lower \gls{kl} slows down training but does not affect convergence, while a higher \gls{kl} leads to worse success rates, likely due to too large policy updates.
-A small $K{=}16$ causes poor updates, presumably due to poor estimates of the underlying dense distributions, while a larger $K{=}256$ increases cost but does not improve over our default $K{=}64$. \autoref{app_ssec:ablations} provides additional detail.
-These results suggest that an accurate \gls{kl} projection is important for \textit{\gls{troll}}'s performance, while showing that there is a wide range of suitable hyperparameters for both the \gls{kl} bound and the sparsification.
+A small $K{=}16$ causes poor updates, presumably due to poor estimates of the underlying dense distributions, while a larger $K{=}256$ increases cost but does not improve over our default $K{=}64$. \autoref{app_fig:ablations} in \autoref{app_ssec:ablations} provides additional detail.
+These results suggest that \textit{\gls{troll}} requires an accurate \gls{kl} projection, while showing that there is a wide range of suitable hyperparameters for both the \gls{kl} bound and the sparsification.
 Finally the top row of \autoref{app_fig:analysis} shows that $5{-}10$ tokens are usually sufficient to capture $99.999\%$ of logit probabilities.